The easiest way to get from point A to point B is with a vehicle that runs on alphabet soup.

 What?
 You mean there’s no way to tell other than asking her?
 Yes, this is essentially true of all therapists.
 There is little to no way of telling whether any given therapist with any given license works with children vs. teens vs. adults vs. the elderly vs. couples vs. families vs. certain types of diagnoses vs. well you get the idea.
 Each therapist chooses the ages and areas where they want to specialize.
 I, for example, work with adults (college-age to 65) and the elderly (65 and up), but not children or teens.
 I work with individuals and couples but rarely families.
 I work with virtually all adult diagnoses but specialize in working with people who have suffered trauma or abuse in their past.
 I also do something that only psychologists are allowed to do.
 That is, cognitive assessments and psychological testing.
 We throw that in just to make things even more confusing (kidding).

 There are many other sets of letters that might appear after a therapist’s name.
 I have covered some of the most common ones above.
 Here are some (but not all) more:

 MFCC, or Marriage, Family and Child Counselor

 CADC, or Certified Alcohol and Drug Counselor

 CGP, or Certified Group Psychotherapist

 Someday, maybe I’ll write another article explaining what all these mean.
-In the meantime, I suggest try Googling these acronyms, if you are interested.
+In the meantime, I suggest trying to Google these acronyms, if you are interested.
 Good luck!